Coughton's autumnal garden

 Autumn is here and there is so much to see outside.
 Come and enjoy it with us.

 There are still so many flowers out in the gardens this autumn.
 We are well known for our roses but there are also dahlias, phlox and many more.
 Enjoy them before the frosts take them away.
 Some of our roses produce really attractive hips which are worth seeing in their own right.

-One of our gardeners favourite roses is the 'Little White Pet' which you can see in the borders as you approach the entrance to the Court.
+One of our gardeners favourite roses is the 'Little White Pet' which you can see in the borders as you approach the entrance to the house.
 It has a second flowering period during the autumn which will last for a long time.
 It is a very old variety, introduced 1879, but still a valuable part of the garden today.

 Wild flowers and fruit